PATIAT/the_green_earth_foundation/README.md

 - Users must be logged in
 - Users can only access their own User Profile

-## Reviews Pages
+## Articles Pages
-- Users can view all their reviews
+- Users can view all articles
-- Users must be logged in
-- Users can only access their own reviews

 ## Add/ Edit/ Delete Products / Articles (superuser)
 - Add Product/Article Page